aptvision/ansible-role-unattended-upgrades/README.md

 ## Requirements

-The role uses [apt module](http://docs.ansible.com/apt_repository_module.html) which has additional dependencies.
+On Ubuntu/Debian systems this role uses [apt module](http://docs.ansible.com/apt_repository_module.html) which has additional dependencies.
+On RedHat systems it configures unattended updates using the yum-cron package.

 If you set `unattended_mail` to an e-mail address, make sure `mailx` command is available and your system is able to send e-mails.

-The role requires unattended-upgrades version 0.70 and newer, which is available since Debian Wheezy and Ubuntu 12.04 respectively.
+Note for Ubuntu systems: The role requires unattended-upgrades version 0.70 and newer, which is available since Debian Wheezy and Ubuntu 12.04 respectively.
 This is due to [Origins Patterns](#origins-patterns) usage; if this is not available on your system, you may use [the first version of the role](https://github.com/jnv/ansible-role-unattended-upgrades/tree/v0.1).

-### Automatic Reboot
+### Automatic Reboot (Ubuntu/Debian only)

 If you enable automatic reboot feature (`unattended_automatic_reboot`), the role will attempt to install `update-notifier-common` package, which is required on some systems for detecting and executing reboot after the upgrade.
 You may optionally define a specific time for rebooting (`unattended_automatic_reboot_time`).